 Learn the layers of the Earth making this gorgeous soap and learn how to be a little more environmentally friendly by making your own soaps at home.
 Not only will you save money, but you will also be doing something good for the planet.
 This is one Earth Day craft for kids that is actually good for the environment!

 Want more Layers of the Earth activities?
 Check out this article for ideas.

 Build a Windmill

 Exploring sustainable energy sources so we can decrease our reliance on fossil fuels is important.
-This activity is tied into a fantastic book, and kids get to build a mechanical windmill.
+This activity is tied into a fantastic book, and kids get to build a windmill that actually works.

 Solar Heat Experiment

 Next to wind power, another important energy source to explore is solar power.
 In this activity we explore solar heat.
 This is another great project for the classroom!
 Have all the kids bring in cans from home, and see how big you can build your Solar Chimney.

 Harness the natural energy around us by building a battery from potatoes.
 Research is currently on going to try and make this a sustainable energy source in places where electrical power is hard to access.

 Potatoes aren’t the only thing you can build batteries from, you can also build batteries with Lemons and even Pumpkins!
 We built our Harvest Fruit battery with pumpkins and squash we grew in our own garden.